🔄

 5. Someone hacked my Facebook account (now my FB ad account is disabled).

-6. Facebook's appeal decision has not changed for days or weeks.
+7. Facebook's appeal decision has not changed for days or weeks.

-Also, if you are looking for a customer support phone number that will be very hard to come by or impossible to recover your, Facebook account, and a fast pay-to-play way to get your Facebook account after it has been banned or disabled, some companies may assist.
+The longer you wait, the less chance of a successful social media account recovery.
+Also, if you are looking for a customer support phone number, that will be very hard to come by or impossible to recover your Facebook account.
+A fast pay-to-play way to get your Facebook account after it has been banned or disabled is to check out some companies that may assist you, like Social Retrieving.

 In this tutorial, you’ll find out why Facebook may suspend your ads and show you how to activate a disabled Facebook ad account as fast as possible!